PGS-dev/gulp-recipe-css/README.md

 ## Tasks
 #### css

-Run all hooked actions on all css files and save to temp
+Runs all hooked actions on all css files and saves them to configured temp directory.

 #### watch:css

-Watches all css files and runs hooked actions only on changed files
+Starts Watching all css files and runs hooked actions only on changed files.

 ## Configuration
 ### Sources